Calvin Waller: Military career

 Waller spent 32 years in the United States Army and served in the Vietnam War.
 Waller held a variety of staff and command positions which included: chief of staff, 24th Infantry Division (Mechanized), Fort Stewart, Georgia; Commanding General, 8th Infantry Division (Mechanized), V Corps, U.S. Army Europe and Seventh Army.

 Waller was the deputy commander-in-chief for military operations with United States Central Command (Forward), during the Persian Gulf War.

 Waller's last duty assignment was as Commanding General, I Corps at Fort Lewis, Washington, before he retired from the military at the rank of lieutenant general, on November 30, 1991.

 Opposition to military service by homosexuals

-Waller vehemently opposed, like most other military members, homosexuals serving openly in the United States Armed Forces.
+Waller vehemently opposed homosexuals serving openly in the United States Armed Forces.
 During the 1993 U.S. Senate hearings on allowing homosexuals to serve openly in the United States military, Waller vigorously opposed it.
 He declared that "to compare [his] service in American's armed forces with the integration of avowed homosexuals is personally offensive."